tarantool/doc/doc/reference/configuration/configuration_reference.rst

     The threshold for the total size in bytes of all WAL files created since the last snapshot taken.
-    Once the configured threshold is exceeded, the WAL thread notifies the checkpoint daemon that it must make a new snapshot and delete old WAL files.
+    Once the configured threshold is exceeded, the WAL thread notifies the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>` that it must make a new snapshot and delete old WAL files.

     |
     | Type: integer